Salah-Moo-Sms/World-Life-Expectancy/README.md

 1. **Analyse Life Expectancy and Mortality Trends**:

-    Track life expectancy and adult mortality rates by country and year over 15 years to identify long-term trends and changes in health outcomes.
+    Track life expectancy and adult mortality rates by country and year for 15 years to identify long-term trends and changes in health outcomes.

 2. **Examine Rolling Mortality Totals**:

-    Calculate the rolling total of adult mortality for each country over the 15 years, providing insight into cumulative mortality patterns and their evolution.
+    Calculate the rolling total of adult mortality for each country for the 15 years, providing insight into cumulative mortality patterns and their evolution.

 3. **Explore Country-Level Comparisons**:

-    Compare life expectancy and adult mortality across countries over the 15 years to understand regional health disparities and how they have changed over time.
+    Compare life expectancy and adult mortality across countries for the 15 years to understand regional health disparities and how they have changed over time.

 ### **Features**